13 May incident: Declaration of emergency

+On 13 May, in the wake of the riots, the home minister, through the Public Order (Preservation) Act 1958, declared the police districts of Kuala Lumpur, Petaling Jaya, Kuala Langat, Klang, Kuala Selangor, Kuala Kubu Bharu, Rawang, and Kajang as areas in a "state of danger to public order", which granted the police wide-ranging powers to impose curfew, ban assemblies, cordon off areas, and erect barricades.
+The next day, the danger area was expanded to cover the entirety of Peninsular Malaysia.

-The government ordered an immediate curfew throughout the state of Selangor.
-Security forces, comprising some 2,000 Royal Malay Regiment soldiers and 3,600 police officers, were deployed and took control of the situation.
-On 14 and 16 May, a state of emergency and accompanying curfew were declared throughout the country.
-On 15 May, the NOC, also known as the Majlis Gerakan Negara (MAGERAN), headed by Abdul Razak Hussein, was established following a proclamation of emergency by the sultan of Malaysia, Ismail Nasiruddin of Terengganu.
+On 15 and 16 May, a state of emergency and accompanying curfew were declared throughout the country.
+On 15 May, the NOC, also known as the Majlis Gerakan Negara, headed by Abdul Razak Hussein, was established following the proclamation of emergency by the king of Malaysia, Ismail Nasiruddin of Terengganu.
 Parts of the constitution were also suspended.
+On the same day, the king proclaimed the whole country as a "security area" under the Internal Security Act 1960, which rendered anyone caught with unlicensed firearms in the country to be liable to the death penalty.

 With parliament suspended, the NOC became the supreme decision-making body for the next 18 months.
 State and District Operations Councils took over state and local governments.
 The NOC implemented security measures to restore law and order in the country, including the establishment of an unarmed vigilante corps, a territorial army, and police force battalions.
+Abdul Razak, as the director of the NOC, also called out military reservists to aid in the restoration of public order.

 Newspaper publications were suspended on 15 May but resumed on 18 May, and a new censorship law was gazetted on 21 May.
 Foreign publications were banned, citizens found in possession of foreign news clippings were detained, and foreign reporters were criticised over allegations of racial bias by the army.
 The restoration of order in the country was gradually achieved.
 Curfews continued in most parts of the country but were gradually scaled back.
 Peace was restored in the affected areas within two months.
 In February 1971, parliamentary rule was re-established.
 However, the emergency proclamation was only annulled by the parliament in December 2011, 42 years later, with all remaining emergency ordinances lapsing in June 2012.